 Andersen Woodwright Architectural windows

-This week I'm installing Andersen architectural windows in a house from the 1800's (as many homes are here on the Massachusetts North Shore.
-Years ago the owner replaced a few of the windows with Andersen 200 series (available from Home Depot) and installed vinyl window inserts in the others.
-These three photos show the difference… Continue reading Andersen Woodwright Architectural windows
+Removed: inexpensive vinyl windows had been installed many years ago This week I'm installing Andersen architectural windows in a house from the 1800's (as many homes are here on the Massachusetts North Shore.
+Years ago the owner replaced a few of the windows with Andersen 200 series (available from Home Depot) and installed vinyl window… Continue reading Andersen Woodwright Architectural windows

 Remodeling with Andersen exterior trim kits